 DIRECTORS AND KMP

-Except, Mr. Madhubhai Pragjibhai Vaviya, appointed as Director as on 06.04.2019, there is no other change among directors and none of the Directors are liable to retire by rotation in terms of provision of the Articles of Association.
-Mr. Vinay Rajput has been appointed as Company Secretary w.e.f 01.06.2019.
+There is no change among Directors and Key Managerial Person and none of the Directors are liable to retire by rotation in terms of provision of the Articles of Association.
+During the year, no Director has resigned.

 AUDITORS